aquayu214/GRAD521_DMPJin_2020/index.md

 ## Data Description

 ### Dataset Types and Methods of Collection
 To do so, both qualitative and quantitative data about the implemented traffic control measures and traffic data will be collected based on observations.
-Six datasets are needed, they are: 1) information about traffic control measure used, including their GPS coordinates, placement date and time frames; 2) traffic sensor data, including their ID and placement information (GPS coordinates and work zone locations); 3) traffic data, which are collected by traffic sensors, including sensor IDs and information about passing vehicles (time stamps, travel speeds and vehicle lengths); and 4) text, photo, and video files that document work zone layout and conditions, and observed driver behavior changes in response to the presence of traffic control measures throughout the study.
+Two primary datasets are needed, they are: 1) data collected by traffic sensors and GPS loggers, including their ID and placement information (GPS coordinates and work zone locations), as well as information about passing vehicles (time stamps, travel speeds and vehicle lengths); and 2) digital files (text, photo, and video files) document work zone layout and conditions, and observed driver behavior changes in response to the presence of traffic control measures throughout the study.

 Several portable traffic sensors will be used to collect traffic data.
 Handheld GPS devices and GPS trackers will be used to record the GPS coordinates of the placed traffic sensors and the implemented traffic control measures.
 An iPhone camera and a video camera will take photos and videos about the examined work zones and passing vehicles.
 Handwritten notes taken during the data collection will be documented in Word.